You’re a drug addict.

 When most people think about giving up junk food, they think about throwing all their favorite snacks in the trash and choking down a salad.
 This is why most people never move beyond this visual image down a road to better health.
 It just seems too hard, too depriving to be worth it.
 Instead of seeing it as giving up junk food completely, make fair trades.

 The next time you’re at the supermarket, visit the health food section.
 Look for organic snacks with 5 or fewer ingredients.
-Eating organic candy, chips, and chocolate can help ease withdrawal symptoms while treating your junk food addiction from the inside out.
+Eating organic candy, chips, and dark chocolate can help ease withdrawal symptoms while treating your junk food addiction from the inside out.
 Quality snack foods have a similar (but better) taste and will give your body real nourishment with no addictive chemicals.

 - Take it Slow